drkwwh21/SongRecommendationEngine/README.md

 <h2>Data Source</h2>

-The Spotify tracks data is procured from Spotify and extracted via API.
+The Spotify tracks data is procured from Spotify and extracted via Spotipy API.
 It was posted as part of a [Kaggle project](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks?select=artists.csv) and is composed of two datasets - Tracks.csv and Artist.csv, used to train and develop our model.
 Tracks.csv contains 587k unique values and has 20 song features composed of different data types (i.e. numerical, ordinal and categorical).

 <p align="center">
 Data Distribution: <br/>